pischarti/nix/go/kaws/README.md

 #### `aws ngs`

-Finds the EKS node groups for given EC2 instance IDs.
+Manages EKS node groups.
+When called with instance IDs, finds the EKS node groups for those EC2 instances.
 This command queries AWS EC2 and EKS to determine which node group each instance belongs to, making it easy to trace issues from Kubernetes events back to AWS infrastructure.

 **Flags:**
 - `-r, --region`: AWS region (default: from AWS config or environment)